a-nady/streamsearch/README.md

-The content below is an example project proposal / requirements document.
-Replace the text below the lines marked "__TODO__" with details specific to your project.
-Remove the "TODO" lines.

-(___TODO__: your project name_)

-# Shoppy Shoperson
+# Stocklist*

+*subject to change

 ## Overview

-(___TODO__: a brief one or two paragraph, high-level description of your project_)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
-Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+Interesting in purchasing stocks, but can't keep track of what to buy?
+Stocklist is a web app allowing multiple users to search the entire NYSE/NASDAQ/AMEX for stocks and add them to your watchlist.
+For each stock, It reveals informaiton about the company, such as market cap, general description, price to earnings ratio. (maybe graph/charting)

+It records what the price was when you added the stock, and tells you how much it went up/down from when you added it to the current time.
+This tests your stockpicking skills and tells you if you make the right decision or not overtime.

 ## Data Model

-(___TODO__: a description of your application's data and their relationships to each other_)

-The application will store Users, Lists and Items
+The application will store lists, stocks with it's respective content

-* users can have multiple lists (via references)
+* users can have multiple watchlists (via references)
-* each list can have multiple items (by embedding)
+* each watchlist can have multiple stocks containing information about the company (by embedding)

-(___TODO__: sample documents_)

 An Example User: